 We are an "emerging growth company" as defined in the JOBS Act.
-As an "emerging growth company" we are exempt from having our independent auditor assess our internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act.
+We will continue to be deemed an "emerging growth company" until the earliest of the last day of (i) the fiscal year of during which we had total annual gross revenues of \$1 billion or more, (ii) the last day of the fiscal year following the fifth anniversary of our IPO, or December 31, 2018, (iii) the date in which, during the previous 3-year period, we have issued more than \$1.0 billion in non-convertible debt, or (iv) the date on which we will be deemed to be a large accelerated filer.
+Until the time when we cease to be an "emerging growth company," we are exempt from having our independent auditor assess our internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act.
 We cannot predict if investors will find our common units less attractive because we rely on this exemption.
-If some investors find our common units less attractive as a result, there may be a less active trading market for our unit and our unit price may be more volatile.
-We will continue to be deemed an "emerging growth company" until the earliest of the last day of the fiscal year of during which we had total annual gross revenues of \$1 billion or more, the last day of the fiscal year following our fifth IPO anniversary, the date in which, during the previous 3-year period, we have issued more than \$1.0 billion in non-convertible debt, or the date on which we will be deemed to be a large accelerated filer.
+If some investors find our common units less attractive as a result, there may be a less active trading market for our units and our unit price may be more volatile.

-Our ability to grow and to meet our financial needs, including our future obligations to holders of the Series A Preferred Units, may be adversely affected by our cash distribution policy.
+Our ability to grow and to meet our financial needs may be adversely affected by our cash distribution policy.